 Audiences will differ depending on the context of your event.
-Is it taking place for all of campus or is it exclusive to Sisters and Brothers?
-Is your chapter hosting an open event for the entire marching band, the entire music department, or the public at large?
+For example, is your event open to the full campus, or is it exclusive to Sisters and Brothers?
+Is your Chapter hosting an open event for the entire marching band, the entire music department, or the public at large?

-Defining your demographic will help you not only choose the right speaker but also gear the conversation in a way that the greatest number will find it relatable.
-For example, if you are looking to host an event for your chapter and composition majors constitute a large portion of your active body, then consider inviting a professional composer.
-Or, perhaps your chapter wants to host an event open to your entire marching band, and your band is made up of primarily engineering and biology majors.
+Defining your demographic will help you choose the right speaker and gear the conversation in a way that the greatest number will find it relatable.
+For example, if you are looking to host an event for your chapter and composition majors constitute a large portion of your active body, consider inviting a professional composer.
+Alternatively, perhaps your Chapter wants to host an event open to your entire marching band, and your band is made up of primarily engineering and biology majors.
 In that case, look into audio engineers, music therapists, or other careers that combine music with science.
 Choosing the right speaker for your audience will help boost attendance and ensure that your event will provide the greatest service to the greatest amount of people.

-Also, remember that this is an opportunity for your chapter to demonstrate Tau Beta Sigma to your band, your university, and your community.
-If you are inviting the band or the general public, make sure to publicize the event early and often.
+Also, remember that this is an opportunity for your Chapter to demonstrate Tau Beta Sigma to your band, university, and community.
+If you invite the band or the general public, make sure to publicize the event early and often.
 You may also consider hosting a small reception following the talk.

 Note: You can also consider inviting all students at your university for your Women in Music Speaker event.
-Some universities offer funding for public events such as this, so inquire with your student activities department for information.
+Some universities offer to fund public events such as this, so inquire with your student activities department for information.